West Yellowstone, Montana

 Housing Costs

-Housing is the defining cost-of-living challenge in West Yellowstone.
-The median home value stands at $601K according to Zillow's Home Value Index as of January 2026.
-The U.S. Census Bureau's American Community Survey puts the figure at $403K, reflecting the multi-year survey window.
-For a town of 1,272 year-round residents, these numbers are staggeringdriven by West Yellowstone's position at Yellowstone's busiest entrance, the dominance of short-term vacation rentals, and the extreme scarcity of properties that actually come to market.
+Housing is the single largest expense for most West Yellowstone residents.
+The median home value stands at $661K according to Zillow's Home Value Index as of June 2026.
+The U.S. Census Bureau's American Community Survey puts the figure lower at $403K, reflecting the multi-year survey window.

 Income & Affordability

-The median household income in West Yellowstone is $57K, placing the town at the 37th percentile among Montana towns.
-The affordability ratiomedian home value divided by median household incomeis 10.5.
+The median household income in West Yellowstone is $57K, placing it at the 37th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 11.6.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 10.5, West Yellowstone is deeply unaffordable for local earnersworse than Bozeman (8.8) and approaching Whitefish (11.7).
-The disconnect reflects a market where prices are set by vacation-property demand and outside investment, not by local wages in the tourism and hospitality industry.

 Monthly Budget Estimate